-The therapeutic riding program at SMART is designed to have a positive impact on our participants’ ability to develop life skills.
+The therapeutic riding program at SMART is designed to have a positive impact on our rider's ability to develop life skills.
 Participation in the program will assist their transition into low- supported or independent functioning within the community where each individual will live, learn, work and play.

 SMART bases its therapeutic riding program on good horsemanship, sound riding techniques and therapeutic and hippotherapy standards that are approved by the Professional Association of Therapeutic Horsemanship, Intl (PATH Intl.)
 The general goals concentrate on the respectful and empathetic care and handling of a horse and riding skills.
-The riding lessons challenge the participant physically, cognitively and emotionally.
+The riding lessons challenge the rider physically, cognitively and emotionally.
 A lesson usually includes mounting, warm-up, review of previously learned skills, introduction of new skill, game or activity, cool down, dismount and care of tack and horse.

 The benefits and skills learned during therapeutic horseback riding go hand in hand with the acquisition of basic living skills---at all ages and developmental levels.
-Learning how to safely and empathetically interact with horses and how to use proper body mechanics to effectively control a horse improves our participants’ physical, cognitive and social abilities and enables them to transfer these abilities to other aspects of their life i.e., into the classroom and home.
+Learning how to safely and empathetically interact with horses and how to use proper body mechanics to effectively control a horse improves our rider's physical, cognitive and social abilities and enables them to transfer these abilities to other aspects of their life i.e., into the classroom and home.
 Some of these skills include:

 - Learn to follow verbal, visual and/or written directions & rules